dirigeants/klasa/guides/Getting Started/UnderstandingSettingGateway.md

 ## Modifying a SchemaPiece's parameters

-Once created, it's possible since 0.5.0 to modify a {@link SchemaPiece}'s parameter, it's as simply as doing {@link SchemaPiece#update} which takes the same options for adding a key with {@link SchemaFolder#addKey} but with one exception: `array` and `type` can't change.
+Once created, it's possible since 0.5.0 to modify a {@link SchemaPiece}'s parameter, it's as simple as doing {@link SchemaPiece#update} which takes the same options for adding a key with {@link SchemaFolder#addKey} but with one exception: `array` and `type` can't change.

 For example, let's say we dislike the current prefix and we want to change it to `s!` for the next entries, then you can simply do: